-Kilimanjaro, “The Roof of Africa”, is Africa’s highest mountain and the tallest free-standing mountain in the World at an astonishing 5895 meters (19,340 feet).
-Almost 5 km above the African Savannah the summit of the snow-capped, dormant volcano, is still reachable without technical climbing ability.
+Mt Kilimanjaro is “The Roof of Africa;” it is Africa’s highest mountain and the tallest free-standing mountain in the World at an astonishing 5895 meters (19,340 feet).
+Almost 5 km above the African Savannah, the summit of the snow-capped, dormant volcano, is still reachable without technical climbing.
 A challenge nonetheless, the opportunity of a lifetime lies at Uruhu Peak.
-The unforgettable trek passes through cloud forest, alpine moorland, high desert and a barren summit zone before meeting the sunrise far above the clouds from Africa’s highest point.
-As one of the World’s coveted seven summits this journey a vigorous, exciting, and moving challenge in defiance of the extreme altitude.
+The unforgettable trek passes through cloud forest, alpine moorland, high desert, and a barren summit zone before meeting the sunrise far above the clouds at Africa’s highest point.
+As one of the World’s coveted seven summits this journey a vigorous, exciting, and a challenge in defiance of the extreme altitude.

-There are many different routes all leading to Uruhu Peak, the summit of Kilimanjaro, each varying in difficulty, level of comfort, and scenery.
-The three most common routes: Machame, Marangu, and Lemosho are detailed in the following pages.
-On each route porters carry all of your equipment and supplies and a cook prepares all of your meals.
+There are many different routes all leading to Uruhu Peak, the summit of Kilimanjaro.
+Each route varies in difficulty, level of comfort, and scenery.
+The three most common routes are Machame, Marangu, and Lemosho, are detailed in the following pages.
+On each route porters carry all of your equipment and supplies, and a cook prepares all of your meals.
 The only items you will be required to carry are personal items required each day such as your camera, drinking water, and extra layers of clothing.